How to start a career as an ISO 9001 consultant

 • If you have already completed an undergraduate program and want to continue your studies, there are Master's programs available as well.
 These degrees will require two years of full-time study and often require at least one year of relevant work experience before admission.

-• There are also online degrees available for those who would rather not travel to attend class, though these programs may not be accredited by all employers (something we’ll talk about later).
+• There are also online degrees available for those who would rather not travel to attend class, though these programs may not be accredited by all employers.

-Once you’ve decided which path best suits your learning style and career goals, it’s time for some coursework!
-But don’t worry—the courses themselves won’t be too difficult or time-consuming; most programs only require students to complete a total of 15-20 courses over the course of their studies.
+Once you've decided which path best suits your learning style and career goals, it's time for some coursework!
+Don't worry—the courses themselves won't be too difficult or time-consuming; most programs only require students to complete a total of 15-20 courses over the course of their studies.

 The next step is to complete your QIA certification.
-This will help you land a job as an ISO 9001 consultant, and it will also give you valuable experience in quality management.
-As a consultant, your primary responsibility is to audit clients’ quality management systems (QMS).
-You’ll need to be able to identify problems and make recommendations for improvement, and that means understanding how all the pieces fit together.
+This will help you land a job as an ISO 9001 consultant and give you valuable experience in quality management.
+As a consultant, your primary responsibility is to audit clients' quality management systems (QMS).
+You'll need to be able to identify problems and make recommendations for improvement, which means understanding how all the pieces fit together.

 • The best way to learn how to be an ISO consultant is by gaining some on-the-job experience and building up your skills in the field.
-While you can still find clients and take on projects without any experience, it’s always better to have a few successful ISO 9001 implementations under your belt before you start working as a consultant.
+While you can still find clients and take on projects without any experience, it's always better to have a few successful ISO 9001 implementations under your belt.

-• There are many different variables that come into play when implementing a quality management system, but these vary from company to company depending on their industry and requirements.
+• There are many different variables that come into play when implementing a quality management system.
 You need to know both how these systems work in general as well as what makes each one unique so that you can suggest the right solution for each client based on their needs.

 • Know how to communicate effectively with clients in order to ensure their success during implementation.